Tan-JunWei/CTF-Writeups/content/Challenge Creation/Cryptography/HNF 2025 - 23summit46.md

 ![[23summit46-base64.png]]

 2. There are many ways to solve this challenge.
-We can use CyberChef are repeatedly decode from Base64.
+We can use CyberChef to repeatedly decode from Base64.
 Alternatively, we can use scripts to automate this.
 2 solve scripts (Python and bash) are attached below.

 > These solve scripts were developed based on the prior knowledge that the string has undergone 32 rounds of base64 encoding.
 >